The Complete Guide

 Financial Planning Tips

-• Save During High Seasons: If working seasonally, put aside 20-30% of earnings for off-season.
+• Save During High Seasons: Put aside 20-30% of earnings for off-season.

-• Understand Tax Implications: International work can be complex—consult a tax professional.
+• Understand Tax Implications: International work can be complex — consult a professional.

 • Build an Emergency Fund: Aim for 3-6 months of expenses.

-• Consider Freelance Income: Many professionals supplement with content creation, coaching, or consulting.
+• Consider Freelance Income: Supplement with content creation, coaching, or consulting.

 • Plan for Long-Term: Think about retirement savings even in seasonal roles.

-• Health Insurance: Ensure you have coverage, especially when working abroad.
+• Health Insurance: Ensure coverage, especially when working abroad.

 Building Your Kitesurfing Career